 That being said, Kajabi is the most feature-rich online course platform and for everything that it has to offer, it is really worth the price.

-Teachable is the most popular online course platform out there which, unlike Kajabi, is focused on offering core features for creating and selling online courses.
+Thinkific is another very popular online course platform which unlike Kajabi is focused on offering just the core features for creating and selling online courses.
+So, you don’t get the ability to run a blog or build funnels or do email marketing.

-Teachable allows you to build your course website, host your course content & videos, create your online courses and deliver them in an engaging way.
+It also allows you to build your course website, host your course content & videos, create your online courses and deliver them in an engaging way.
+Moreover, it supports essential features like quizzes, certificates, dripping, course compliance, etc.

 Teachable also has powerful sales & marketing capabilities.
 It has a highly optimized checkout process, allows you to offer subscriptions and payment plans and has other handy features like Coupons and Bundles.